William Hawrelak Park: Amenities

-The park is situated in Edmonton's river valley, next to the North Saskatchewan River.
+The park is in Edmonton's river valley, next to the North Saskatchewan River.
 Rented paddleboats are used on the artificial lake during summer.
 The lake is not used for public swimming, but it has been used for the swimming portion of events when Edmonton hosted the 2001 ITU World Triathlon Championship, and since 2014 as a stop on the annual ITU World Triathlon Series.
 In the winter, the lake is used as a public skating rink.

 As with all City of Edmonton Parks, the park is open to the public 5 am–11 pm, 365 days a year.
 The park has walking–hiking trails around the perimeter which can be used for cross-country skiing in the winter.
 There are picnic sites, a playground, and beach volleyball nets on site.
 Many of the picnic sites feature fire pits.

 In 1983, the park was the track cycling venue for the 1983 Summer Universiade.

 From 1998 until 2008, the park hosted the Bright Nights Festival around Christmas.
 Since 1990 the Silver Skate Festival has hosted the Annual Winter Festival of Arts, Culture Recreation and Sport.
 In 2016 the festival partnered with Ice Castles of America to bring the first ice castle in Canada, and it has called Hawrelak Park home every winter since.

-Pavillions
+Pavilions

 The five on site pavilions were designed by Bittorf & Wensley architects and constructed in 1967-68 and 1973.
 The design style has been described as “West Coast Modernist” and “Organic Expressionist”.

 According to ForgottenEdmonton: “these pavilions remain an iconic feature of its landscape over a half-century later.
-All five are currently considered for inclusion on the City’s Inventory of Historic Resources.”
+All five are currently considered for inclusion on the City's Inventory of Historic Resources.”